tung/ruggrogue/book/auto-run.md

 let check_wall = |dx, dy| map.wall_or_oob(real_x(dx, dy), real_y(dx, dy));
 ```

-The `Map::wall_or_oob` function defined in the `src/map.rs` file is just a little helper that returns `true` if the given tile coordinates are a wall or out-of-bounds.
+The `Map::wall_or_oob` function defined in the `src/map.rs` file is just a little helper function that returns `true` if the given tile coordinates are a wall or out-of-bounds.

 `check_wall` is used like this: If the player is moving cardinally, `check_wall(1, 0)` checks the tile in front of the player, `check_wall(0, 1)` checks the tile to their left and `check_wall(0, -1)` the tile to their right.
 For a diagonally moving player, the tile in front is checked using `check_wall(1, 1)`.